Family Owned & Operated Since 2015

 Factors Influencing Calorie Burn While Laying in Bed

-Even when you’re lying in bed all day, your body is still at work.
-This continuous energy expenditure is mainly driven by your Basal Metabolic Rate (BMR), which is the number of calories your body needs to maintain basic physiological functions like breathing and circulation.
+Even when lounging in bed, your body is in constant operation.
+This ongoing energy expenditure largely hinges on your Basal Metabolic Rate (BMR), which quantifies the calories necessary for basic physiological functions like breathing and circulation.
+Here are several factors that impact your BMR:

-• Weight: Heavier individuals generally burn more calories at rest because their bodies require more energy to maintain basic functions.
+Weight: Heavier individuals generally burn more calories at rest since larger bodies require more energy to function.

-• Body Composition: Muscle burns more calories than fat.
-Therefore, people with more muscle mass will have a higher BMR.
+Body Composition: Muscle burns more calories than fat.
+Therefore, those with greater muscle mass will exhibit a higher BMR.

-• Genetics: Your genetic makeup can influence your metabolic rate and how efficiently your body uses energy.
+Genetics: Your genetic profile can significantly dictate your metabolic rate and energy efficiency.

 Calculating Your Calorie Burn

-To get a rough estimate of how many calories you burn laying in bed all day, you can use the BMR equation.
-The most commonly used formula is the Harris-Benedict equation, which takes into account your sex, weight, height, and age.
+To estimate the calories you burn while lying in bed all day, you can use the BMR equation.
+The Harris-Benedict equation is a commonly employed formula that considers your sex, weight, height, and age:

 For Men: